 Replay Attack

-Understanding these huge it will be quite difficult.
-Also, finding the ID you need to insert the frames into is impossible from this much data.
+Understanding this huge amount of data will be quite difficult.
+Also, finding the ID ID to which you need to enter the frames is impossible from this large amount of data.

 So you need to capture the packages and then perform some actions, such as turning on the flashes or pressing the accelerator once it is connected, then splitting the packages, performing a replay attack and seeing if it works.